 Alison Crowther – Founder/Director

-Originally trained in faciliation and consensus building, Alison is a coach, speaker and trainer in the fields of positive psychology, conflict resolution, and stakeholder and public engagement, particularly in the environmental, social and science sectors.
+Originally trained in faciliation and consensus building, Alison is a coach, speaker and trainer.
+She works in the fields of positive psychology, conflict resolution, and stakeholder and public engagement, particularly in the environmental, social and science sectors.
 She has worked for the past 16 years advising central government how to work with the public to create new policy on complex science and ethical issues.
 During this time she has and has mentored many resilience projects, from space weather, nanotechnology and the use of stem cells to communicating flood risk.
 She has over 25 years experience working in the UK and internationally with central and local government, business and the third sector.

 Kate helps businesses and organisations to navigate their way through messy problems and complex decisions.
 She draws on an extensive toolkit of soft and hard analytical methods enabling clients to understand systems, explore scenarios, test assumptions, decide between priorities, allocate resources more effectively, quantify costs and benefits, understand and manage risk.
 Her projects invariably help clients to make better, more robust and defendable, evidence-based decisions.